BenD780x9/Klipper-for-Ender_3_v2/README.md

    * Add videos to the guide.
    * Add placeholder for output file.
-   * add Thanks to the buttom.
+   * Add Thanks to the buttom.
+   * Add license.

   ## Klipper: